 Comotomo Silicone Baby Teether

-Babies love to bite and suck on their own fingers for teething relief, but it makes their skin red and chapped.
-The Comotomo silicone teether replicates the shapes of baby fingers in silicone.
-Babies can hold the round end and bite the finger shapes, or do the reverse and bite on the ring.
-Both are nubby and satisfying.
+Babies love to bite and suck on their own fingers for teething relief, but the downside is it makes their skin red and chapped—so Comotomo designed a silicone teether that replicates the shapes of baby fingers.
+Babies can hold the round end and bite the finger-like nubs, or spin it around and bite the ring.

 Buy it: $7, Amazon.com